floostmodern/python-code-test/README.md

 fab migrate
 fab web
 ```
-* The default Django "It works!" page should now be available here: http://localhost:8888/
+* The default Django "It worked!" page should now be available at http://localhost:8888/

 ## Tasks